 Each fund in the Westpac Active Series invests in one or more wholesale funds, which are also managed by us (Wholesale Funds).
 Underlying investment managers (which may include BTNZ) manage the assets in the Wholesale Funds.
+This approach provides investment and operational efficiencies and gives us greater control of the overall cost to investors.
 The underlying investment managers we currently use, and the Wholesale Funds the funds invest in, are shown in the document titled "Other Material Information - Underlying Investment Managers" which is available on westpac.co.nz/underlyingmanagers and on Disclose.